khimo/khimo.github.io/bli-guides/_ideas/conf-scenes-as-shortcuts.md

 ---
-title: Siri Shortcuts configuration and usage guide for PRO BLI
+title: Configure Siri Shortcuts for Your BeoLiving Intelligence
-description: Set up Siri Shortcuts to enable you to fire your PRO BeoLiving Intelligence's scenes by talking to Siri over the Khimo Cloud.
+description: Learn how to seamlessly integrate your Pro BeoLiving Intelligence or BeoLink Gateway with Siri Shortcuts for effortless control.
+This guide explains the automatic integration process through the Khimo cloud, allowing you to trigger your BLI scenes using Siri voice commands, widgets, or even within HomeKit automations.
+keywords: BeoLiving Intelligence, BeoLink Gateway, Siri Shortcuts, Khimo cloud, automation, voice control, smart home, integration, scenes, widgets, HomeKit
 layout: pagetoc
 ---